Empty Sella Syndrome

 Empty sella syndrome (ESS) is a rare disorder that affects a structure in the skull called the sella turcica.
 This is a bony structure at the base of the brain.
 It is where the pituitary gland is located.
 With ESS, imaging tests show that the area looks larger than normal.
 And it is not completely filled by the pituitary gland.

-There are 2 types of ESS: primary and secondary.
+There are 2 types of ESS, primary and secondary.

 Primary ESS.
 The pituitary gland is usually flattened.
 This type is more common in women who are obese and have high blood pressure.
 It has also been linked to fluid buildup in the brain.

 Secondary ESS.
 The pituitary gland may be small because of a genetic change (mutation), injury, radiation therapy, inflammation (hypophysitis), or surgery.
+Shrinkage of a tumor of the pituitary may leave behind an area filled only with spinal fluid.

 What causes empty sella syndrome?